wsjeon/RL_EXAMPLES_TENSORFLOW/README.md

-# RL_practice
+# Reinforcement Learning Examples using TensorFlow

 In this repository, some examples on reinforcement learning is given by using TensorFlow.
-(2016/08/09)
+(Aug.
+9. 2016)